-But Uncle Boonmee, with its gently poetic, supernaturally charged world of floating ghosts and mystical beasts, seemed a fitting choice for a jury president known for his quirky imagination (read film review
+But Uncle Boonmee, with its gently poetic, supernaturally charged world of floating ghosts and mystical beasts, seemed a fitting choice for a jury president known for his quirky imagination (read film review).

-that one of the things he loved about the festival was “seeing things you don’t usually see,” adding that “Uncle Boonmee is a beautiful, strange dream.”
+Burton said that one of the things he loved about the festival was “seeing things you don’t usually see,” adding that “Uncle Boonmee is a beautiful, strange dream.”

 So far, so Burton…